top of page

 Outside of work, I sing with the Grammy Award-winning London Symphony Chorus and remain preoccupied by Hungarian wines and the politics of classification.

-Please drop me a line if any of this is up your alley.
+Please drop me a line if any of this resonates.

-*‘AI ethics’ has become industry shorthand, which I use somewhat reluctantly (tl;dr: ethics is not a feature of AI; AI is not a monolith).
-I’m interested in the systems, institutions, and norms that inform the use of data/digital technologies and the impact of these dynamics.
+*‘AI ethics’ has become industry shorthand--’m interested in the systems, institutions, and norms that inform the use of data/digital technologies and the impact of these dynamics.

 PhD Anthropology | The University of Georgia